Aside from running tach mod and tach sync, you can configure Tach by creating or modifying the configuration file as described below.

 If lib.module1, lib.module2, and lib.module3 are the only configured modules, then the code in script.py would be automatically part of the <root> module.

 This module can declare its own dependencies with depends_on and use the rest of the available module configuration.
-Further, other modules need to declare an explicit dependency on <root> to use code which rolls up to the root.
+Further, other modules would need to declare an explicit dependency on <root> to use code which rolls up to the root.

 Tach allows configuring how the root module should be treated through the root_module key in tach.toml.
 It may take one of the following values:

-• (default) "allow": Treat <root> as a catch-all rollup module which must be explicitly declared as a dependency and must declare its own dependencies on other modules.
+• (stricter) "allow": Treat <root> as a catch-all rollup module which must be explicitly declared as a dependency and must declare its own dependencies on other modules.

 • (stricter) "dependenciesonly": Forbid any module from listing <root> as a dependency, but allow <root> to declare its own dependencies.